11 day winter photo tour around Iceland February 2024

 DAY 6.
 FROM NORTH EAST TO SOUTH EAST.
 EAST FJORDS AND COSTAL LINES.

 We photograph first light over the area of Möðrudalur and Mt.
-Herðubreið before we take off and head to the east fjords of Iceland where we go back to sea level and experience totally different landscapes than past days.
-Various stops by the handsome costal line where we end up staying overnight in small fishing village in Djúpivogur.
-In Hornafjördur fishing village.
+Herðubreið before we take off and head to the east fjords of Iceland where we go back to sea level and experience totally different landscapes than past days, like the sea stack of Krossnes.
+Various stops by the handsome costal line.
+Overnight in fishing town of Hornafjörður.

 DAY 8.
 SUNRISE AT "DIAMOND" BEACH.
 GLACIER OUTLETS.